 Chemistry

+James P. Allen

-Ana L. Moore Assistant Chair for Graduate Studies (PS D102A) 602/965-4664 chmgrad@asu.edu www.asu.edu/clas/chemistry
+Assistant Chair for Graduate Studies

+(PS D102A) 480/965-4664

+chmgrad@asu.edu

+www.asu.edu/clas/chemistry

 REGENTS' PROFESSORS

 ANGELL, BUSECK, C. MOORE, O'KEEFFE, PETTIT

+PROFESSORS

-BALASUBRAMANIAN, BIEBER, BIRK, BLANKENSHIP, BROWN, CRONIN, FUCHS, GLAUNSINGER, GUST, HOLLOWAY, LOHR, McMILLAN, A. MOORE, T. MOORE, MUNK, PETUSKEY, ROSE, SKIBO, STEIMLE, WILLIAMS
+BALASUBRAMANIAN, BIEBER, BIRK, BLANKENSHIP, BROWN, FUCHS, GLAUNSINGER, GUST, HOLLOWAY, LOHR, McMILLAN, A. MOORE, T. MOORE, MUNK, PETUSKEY, ROSE, SKIBO, STEIMLE, WILLIAMS.
+WOODBURY

-ASSOCIATE PROFESSORS ALLEN, WOLF, WOODBURY
+ASSOCIATE PROFESSORS ALLEN.
+KOUVETAKIS.
+WOLF.
+YAGHI

+ASSISTANT PROFESSORS

-ASSISTANT PROFESSORS BLOOM, BOOKSH, CAUDLE, HAYES, KOUVETAKIS, PENA, YAGHI
+BLOOM, BOOKSH, CAUDLE, GOULD, HAYES

 The faculty in the Department of Chemistry and Biochemistry offer programs leading to the M.S. and the Ph.D. degrees in Chemistry.
 Areas of concentration include analytical chemistry, biochemistry, geochemistry, inorganic chemistry, organic chemistry, physical chemistry, and solid-state chemistry.

-The faculty also participate in offering programs leading to the Master of Natural Science degree when one of the concentrations is chemistry (see pages 110-111), and the interdisciplinary programs, leading to the Ph.D. degrees with majors in Exercise Science and the Science and Engineering of Materials (see pages 205-206 and 275-277).
+The faculty also participate in offering programs leading to the Master of Natural Science degree when one of the concentrations is chemistry (see "Master of Natural Science," page 257), and the interdisciplinary programs, leading to the Ph.D. degrees with majors in Exercise Science (see "Master of Physical Education," page 261) and the Science and Engineering of Materials (see "Science and Engineering of Materials," page 281).

 Students admitted to the Master of Education degree program with a major in Secondary Education may also elect chemistry as the subject matter field.

 The graduate programs offered by the faculty in the Department of Chemistry and Biochemistry prepare students for professional careers in chemistry and related fields in industry, government, and educational institutions.
 All students applying for admission to one of these programs must submit scores for the Graduate Record Examination.

+MASTER OF SCIENCE

+See "Master's Degrees," page 98, for general requirements.

 Program of Study.
-A minimum of 30 semester hours of credit is required, including three core courses.
+A minimum of 30 semester hours of credit is required, including a mandatory core course.
 A thesis carrying six semester hours is also included in the total.
 The remaining courses are selected by the student in consultation with the supervisory committee.
 Thesis Requirements.
 A thesis is required.

 Final Examinations.
 A general oral examination is required of all candidates for the master's degree.
 A written examination may also be required.
+DOCTOR OF PHILOSOPHY See "Doctor of Philosophy," page 101, for general requirements.